joelouthan/Theologicus/src/confession-1689/1689-10-3-the-calling-of-god-independent-of-us.md

 ## The Text

->Romans 1:18-19 (CSB) For God’s wrath is revealed from heaven against all godlessness and unrighteousness of people who by their unrighteousness suppress the truth, since what can be known about God is evident among them, because God has shown it to them.
+>Romans 1:18-19 For God’s wrath is revealed from heaven against all godlessness and unrighteousness of people who by their unrighteousness suppress the truth, since what can be known about God is evident among them, because God has shown it to them.

 ## The Chapter